TomazMazej/TomazMazej/README.md

 🔭 I’m currently working on iOS and Android apps

-🌱 I’m currently learning Swift
+🌱 I’m currently learning Swift, React

 ⚡ Fun fact: Bill Gates' house was designed using a Macintosh computer.
 </div>